-Galapagos Multisport Adventure: The longest-running multisport in the Galapagos, operated by Ecuador Adventure is quite the crowd-pleaser.
+Galapagos Premium Multisport Adventure: The longest-running multisport and the most active adventure in the Galapagos, operated by NeoTropic (formerly Ecuador Adventure), is quite the crowd-pleaser.
 This trip goes San Cristobal to Isabela to Santa Cruz Island, with the same guide throughout.
 Group departures are offered once a month roughly.

 TOP RECOMMENDED SHORT MULTISPORTS